 Communication can be difficult for some people with autism.
 They may have difficulties initiating interactions or responding to others.
 Processing time is often affected so it may take the person with autism longer to react to conversation.

 Behaviour is a form of communication.
-As such, people with autism may display different behaviours to try to communicate their needs, wants or feelings.
-Some of these behaviours can be perceived as challenging and may affect their wellbeing or the wellbeing of those around them.
+Therefore, people with autism may display different behaviours to try to communicate their needs, wants or feelings.
+Some of these behaviours can be perceived as challenging and may affect their wellbeing or that of those around them.
 Understanding why these behaviours occur is an important step to helping to find alternative and more effective means of communication.
 For more information on behaviour as communication click here.

 If you’ve found these pages useful, please consider making a small donation to enable us to keep the information on our website up-to-date and offer these and other resources for free.